 Students who demonstrate financial need can expect financial assistance from the program, either in the form of a general grant or an MAT-administered endowed scholarship.
 The same needs-based criteria used for federal financial aid is used by MAT in making awards.
 In order to demonstrate financial need, students must complete the free FAFSA Form by January 15.

 The Durham Teaching Fellowship is a competitive graduate fellowship jointly funded by the President's Office, Trinity College's Dean's office, and the Master of Arts in Teaching (MAT) Program.
-Includes full tuition and a $12,000 stipend ($1,000 per month).
+The Fellowship includes full tuition and a $12,000 stipend ($1,500 per month from September - April).
 This fellowship is administered as a forgivable loan requiring teaching for two years in Durham Public Schools during the first four years after completing the program.
 Candidates in all subject areas are eligible to apply.